cevatarmutlu/send-the-data-files-with-email/README.md

 This project provides the data obtained with a database query to be converted into a file format (eg Excel) and sent by the email.

 This project supports 1 SMTP connection and 1 database.
-For more information read [Contribute] (#contribute).
+For more information read [Contribute](#contribute).

 # Motivation